5 Of The Best Folding Saws for Your Money

 Replacement Blades

-Before you buy any folding saw, take a look at the cost of replacement blades.
+Before buying any folding saw, look at the cost of replacement blades.
 A saw might seem like a good deal until you factor in the price of a new blade.

 Of course, you could always learn to sharpen your saw blade – but this can be a somewhat complicated task.
 The same goes for reshaping a bent saw blade.